-But be mindful that some trace elements as zinc, copper, iron, nickel, chromium, and molybdenum can leave your body with sweat.
-So make sure you eat foods or drink enough fluids rich in those elements or take supplements if you feel like you really need it.
+But be mindful that some trace elements such as zinc, copper, iron, nickel, chromium, and molybdenum can leave your body with sweat.
+So make sure you eat foods or drink enough fluids rich in those elements or take supplements if you feel like you really need them.

 Improvement of skin appearance